Rhys-Morris/Terminal-Draughts/README.md

 Development of this project was managed through Trello.
 I used colored labels to indicate the expected time commitment for specific tasks.
 Red indicated a time commitment of 4+ hours, orange 2-4 hours and yellow <1 hour.

 Features were broken down into smaller tasks, and even separate cards when it made logical sense to do so.
-I considered all cards bar the `Extra Tasks If Time` to be essential to application development.
+I considered all cards bar the 'Extra Tasks If Time' to be essential to application development.
 The project would not be considered feature complete until these cards were finished.
+Minimal viable product was considered to be a working draughts game, without the extra leaderboard and menu features.

 The Trello board I used for project management is available to the public here: [Board](https://trello.com/b/2XPubgdp/terminal-draughts)

 Trello board in progress shots:

 ## How to Use and Install

+**Requirements**:

+Ruby version 2.7.0 or higher

+A terminal or terminal emulator.

 This application has several Ruby gem dependencies including: